Cycle to Run Transition

 A research group in France has attempted to tease out the independent and combined influences of cycling and running upon IMF and lung diffusing capacity.
-In one study (Chevrolet et al. 2001) they compared the influence of a 20-minute cycle followed by a 20-minute run (CR), with that of a 20-minute run followed by a 20-minute cycle (RC) (all at 75% of maximal oxygen uptake).
+In one study (Chevrolet et al. 2001), they compared the influence of a 20-minute cycle followed by a 20-minute run (CR), with that of a 20-minute run followed by a 20-minute cycle (RC) (all at 75% of maximal oxygen uptake).
 They found that the RC combination induced the greatest magnitude of IMF.
-The explanation for this is that cycling presents the greatest challenge to the inspiratory muscles and that when the run follows the cycle, the inspiratory muscles have time to recover.
-In contrast, when the cycle follows the run, the full magnitude of the cycle-induced IMF is apparent.
+The explanation is that cycling presents the greatest challenge to the inspiratory muscles and that when the run follows the cycle, the inspiratory muscles have time to recover.
+In contrast, the full magnitude of the cycle-induced IMF is apparent when the cycle follows the run.

 But why should cycling be more challenging for the inspiratory muscles than running?
 It probably relates to the influence of trunk posture upon breathing mechanics.
-The crouched body position associated with the use of 'aerobars' has some disadvantages when it comes to breathing.
+The crouched body position associated with using 'aerobars' has some disadvantages when it comes to breathing.
 Research suggests that cyclists who are inexperienced in the use of aerobars experience detrimental effects on their breathing and mechanical efficiency compared to cycling in the upright position (Ashe et al. 2003).
-For example, compared with upright cycling, aerobars resulted in lower maximal oxygen uptake and lower maximal ventilation.
+For example, aerobars resulted in lower maximal oxygen uptake and lowered maximal ventilation compared with upright cycling.
 Also, breathing appeared to be constrained, such that tidal volume was lower and breathing frequency was higher.
 This is a very inefficient breathing pattern; indeed, the study found that mechanical efficiency was lower when using aerobars, i.e. the same amount of cycling work required more energy.